PavelZheltok/arrayanalyzer/README.md

 ###
 Function `findKeysPaths(array $array, string $key)`.

 Function returns array with all found keys and their paths.
-Path is string of joined by dots keys.
+Path is array which items are steps into array.
 Parameters:

 `$array` - array for searching